Bhinneka-Bangkit-Team/Bhinneka-MachineLearning-Research/README.md

 ### Prerequisites

-This is an example of how to list things you need to use the software and how to install them.
+In order to replicate our development steps, you need to do these things.
 * Create virtual environment
   ```sh
   python3 -m venv venv